SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Concurrency.rst

 reads as a linear, sequential series of steps, even though execution might be suspended at various points along the way.

 ..
-XXX we might need a more explicit discussion of what a (possible) suspension point is and how it interacts with the flow of your program, in particular how you can break invariants only between suspension points
+TODO we might need a more explicit discussion of what a (possible) suspension point is and how it interacts with the flow of your program, in particular how you can break invariants only between suspension points